bhaskar-codes-121/BT-Snooper/Readme.md

 <h2>Salient Features</h2>
 a) As of now, the app performs a "cat" operation to read any file in the android system, and as soon as it assumes superuser role,
-* it can read any app's internal files (eg. /data/data/com.something.interesting/Logs/log.txt).
+it can read any app's internal files (eg. /data/data/com.something.interesting/Logs/log.txt).

-* No prerequisites for installation.
+b) No prerequisites for installation.

-* Android Kitkat and above supported.
+c) Android Kitkat and above supported.

 <h2>Demonstration:</h2>